 Coast Guard, DHS.

-The Coast Guard is establishing temporary special local regulations for the “2007 Rappahannock River Boaters Association Spring and Fall Radar Shootout”, power boat races to be held on the waters of the Rappahannock River near Layton, VA.
+The Coast Guard proposes a temporary special local regulation for “2006 Rappahannock River Boaters Association Spring and Fall Radar Shootout”, power boat races to be held on the waters of the Rappahannock River near Layton, VA.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
 This action is intended to restrict vessel traffic in the Rappahannock River during the event.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket (CGD05-07-017) and are available for inspection or copying at Commander (dpi), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, hand-deliver them to Room 119 at the same address between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays, or fax them to (757) 398-6203.
+The Coast Guard Auxiliary and Recreational Boating Safety Branch, Fifth Coast Guard District, maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at the above address between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Dennis Sens, Marine Events Coordinator, Fifth Coast Guard District, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information